-On Tuesday there will be an optional mini lecture; topic to be announced.
-On Wednesday there will be a peer review session.
+On Tuesday there will be a peer review session.
 All groups are required to bring five printed copies of a substantial draft of their project report.
-We'll exchange reports and invidivudals will give feedback for improvement.
+We'll exchange reports and individuals will give feedback for improvement.
 Since the primary purpose of the report is to educate your classmates, this feedback is important.